 Asset Holdings Retaining Walls: 7,339 m.

-Available Data Asset data stored in end of year financial Fair Value asset database.
+Available Data • Asset data stored in end of year financial Fair Value asset database.
 Asset Data: location, acquired date (where known), wall type and material, footing type, length, height; condition rating, and Fair Value calculations.

 Last Condition Survey Condition inspections are undertaken based on the assets' risk profile with 78% of retaining walls inspected in 2022.

-General Assessment of Condition Co ndition Rating % Assets (based on m) \$CRC
+General Assessment of Condition t (b % Assets (based on m) \$CRC

 1 Near Perfect 55% \$4,581,941

 2 Good 35% \$3,351,163

 3 Satisfactory 9% \$1,003,878

 4 Very Poor 1% \$488,716

-5 Unserviceable 0% \$0 Total 100.00 \$9,425,698 Main Findings • inspected monthly moving.
-All retaining walls regular frequent in inspected less fred A portion of assets annually as part of and surveyed are treated on a spections and loguent.
-So are inspected for the asset inspections with asset lifecycons. ur critical asset list and is noually to ensure it is not risk basis, high risk has w risk walls are or condition monitoring ction program.
-These the monitoring and future Future Actions • Continue to maintage Continue to under with the risk profile take annual cond lition inspections in line
+5 Unserviceable 0% \$0 Total 100.00 \$9,425,698 Main Findings • Myan Close Retaining Wall is on our critical asset list and is inspected monthly and surveyed annually to ensure it is not moving.
+All retaining walls are treated on a risk basis, high risk has regular frequent inspections and low risk walls are inspected less frequent.
+A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+These inspections assist with asset lifecycle monitoring and future risk basis, high risk has w risk walls are or condition monitoring otion program.
+These Future Actions • Continue to maintain the existing assets.
+Continue to undertake annual condition inspections in line with the risk profile of each retaining wall asset. lition inspections in line